knpuniversity/oo/knpu/episode3/override.md

 `return true;` which will never show a rebel ship as broken.
 When we refresh now the Rebel ships always have sunshine, and the Empire ships sometimes have adorable clouds.

-By having two classes we are starting to shape the different behaviors and properties of those two classes, while still keeping most things in common and not duplicated.
+By having two classes we are starting to shape the different behaviors and properties of each, while still keeping most things in common and not duplicated.